LearnShareRefine/LearnShareRefine.github.io/_posts/2021-08-07-Retrenchment-&-Vacancies-In-Singapore.md

 ![Output 5](https://user-images.githubusercontent.com/85727619/128601787-7336fb31-f378-4863-ae93-dcc980e98c2f.jpg)

-Seems like there was quite a number of vacancies unfilled despite sharp increase in retrenchment?
+We see increased retrenchments with reduced number of vacancies, but it seems like there were still reasonable amount of vacancies unfilled.

-Let's see where in service industry do the unfilled vacancies lie.
+Let's drill down further to see where in service industry do the unfilled vacancies lie.

 ![9](https://user-images.githubusercontent.com/85727619/128605272-d6d158ff-1519-4a59-ad8d-a17b82b23261.jpg)